krebyancode/Currency-Exchange-Converter/README.md

 # Currency-Exchange-Converter

-End date values of currencies can be fetched from an API, converted with unit rates.
+Day close prices of currencies can be fetched from an API, and converted to the selected currency.
+Developed with JS.

 https://krebyancode.github.io/Currency-Exchange-Converter/